nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### GPA Feature

-The `gpa` command takes in a single command word `gpa` and no other arguments from the user, returning the user's GPA to 2 decimal places.
+The GPA feature computes the user's GPA to 2 decimal places, based on the inputted grades and modular credits of each module currently stored in the program.

 Here is an example on how to calculate GPA: